Sam1301/ContributionLessons/README.md

 9) It won't feel hard work if you really like what you are doing

+10) Have patience
+Don't get too excited.
+Take a deep breath and then start coding.

 ### Advanced Tips

 1) Use the project git history to look at how others solved a similar problem.